Robert Beck (actor)

 Robert Beck is an English actor.
-Amongst many guest roles, he has had regular roles in several programmes such his time as Peter Harrison in Brookside (1991–1993); Dan Thatcher in The Upper Hand (1995); Gavin Ferris in Emmerdale (1999); as Bombardier Boyd Billington in Bombshell (2006) and as Terry Appleyard in Waterloo Road (2007).
+He has had regular roles in several programmes such his time as Peter Harrison in Brookside (1991–1993); Dan Thatcher in The Upper Hand (1995); Gavin Ferris in Emmerdale (1999); as Bombardier Boyd Billington in Bombshell (2006) and as Terry Appleyard in Waterloo Road (2007).
 In 2008, he featured occasionally as criminal Jimmy Dockerson in Coronation Street.
 In 2021, he began appearing in the Channel 4 soap opera Hollyoaks as Fergus Collins.
 In 2023 he appeared as Damon Harris, AKA Harry, in ITV soap opera Emmerdale.

 Personal life

 Beck married Coronation Street actress Jane Danson in 2005 and the couple have two sons.

+Career

+Beck portrayed Peter Harrison in the Channel 4 soap Brookside from 1991 to 1993.
+He later took a step back from acting, while his children were young, he wanted to prioritise his family.
+After his sons became teenagers, Beck decided to focus on his acting career again.
+In 2021, Beck joined the cast of Hollyoaks as Fergus Collins.